Advanced Search

 - Active Hospitals Only

-provider numbers include hospitals that converted from acute care to critical access status,
+Checking this box will exclude inactive provider numbers from your search.
+Inactive provider numbers include hospitals that converted from acute care to critical access status, closures, mergers, etc.

 - CMS Certification Number